getporter/porter/docs/content/docs/references/cli/show.md

 ---
-title: "porter show"
+title: 'porter show'
-slug: porter_show
+aliases:
-url: /cli/porter_show/
+  - /cli/porter_show/
 ---

 ## porter show

 Show an installation of a bundle